 ACD committees are a great way to involved with the organization, learn more about operations, and make meaningful change in the field of community design.
 If you're interested in learning more, please reach out to the respective committee chairs and they'll be happy to chat.

 EXECUTIVE & FINANCE

 The Executive & Finance Committee is responsible for the overall management of ACD.
-This includes determining yearly budgets for the committees, monitoring income and expenses, and establishing long-range goals (including funding strategies) to meet our strategic plan objectives and initiatives.
+This includes determining yearly budgets for the committees, monitoring income and expenses, and establishing long- and short-range goals.

 If you have announcements you'd like us to post, please feel free to contact us.

 Ashley Flintoff (chair), Stephen Klimek, Ifeoma Ebo, Alexa Bosse, Allie O'Neill